shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 ---
 layout: post
-title:  "Organizing ward-level festivals in Kathmandu and Lalitpur to strengthen the Spirit of the historic cities"
+title: Ward-level festivals in Kathmandu can help the local economy
 author: shirish
-categories: [ innovation, research, ideas, Kathmandu ]
+categories:
+  - innovation
+  - research
+  - ideas
+  - Kathmandu
 image: assets/images/festival3.png
 ---
-Idea is inspired by Hadigaun festival, bhaktapur/thimi festivals.
+Idea is inspired by Hadigaun festival, bhaktapur/thimi festivals, they're really successful!

-- Festivals can be held at the ward level in Kathmandu and Lalitpur four times a year, each lasting one or two days.
+- Festivals can be held at the ward level in Kathmandu and Lalitpur twice/thrice a year, each lasting one or two days.
-- The main issues are low community engagement, frequent littering, and apathy among young adults toward local politics.
+- The main issues that we're targeting to fix are are low community engagement, frequent littering, and apathy among young adults toward local politics.
 - Each festival will feature:
     - Competitions (dance, singing, art, cooking)
     - Educational workshops on the environment, civic engagement, and skills